 Here is how social media apps can be responsible for today’s distracted driving accidents.

 While driving, it is a general rule to keep both of your hands on the wheel.
 However, some people held only one hand on the wheel while holding their phone with the other hand.
 Okay, they are experienced enough and can steer with one hand, but that is not the case.
 The driver is not only holding the phone but is also using it and looking at it all the time, barely checking the road ahead and the surrounding traffic.
 Whether the driver is recording a video of themselves, or sending a voice message, or capturing a selfie, he or she is not paying attention to the road ahead.

 Apps such as Snapchat, Instagram, Facebook Messenger, Skype, and Viber take too much of one’s attention and require at least one hand to use.
 However, when a person’s look focuses on the message rather than the road ahead, accidents occur.
 And when they do, lives change.

-If you were involved in a car accident recently, speak with Kansas City Car Accident Attorney.
+If you were involved in a car accident recently, speak with the Virginia car accident attorney.
 Maybe the other party was distracted at the time of the accident; if so, you will be eligible to obtain compensation for your damages.

 Making A Call

 Almost all of the social media apps have the “call” option, which allows the user to get in touch with another user, using only the Internet (wifi or Data).
 However, talking via an app is the same thing as talking regularly: it still requires you to speak with the person while driving.
 Once again, you may focus on the conversation rather than the actual road, and put yourself and others in real danger.

 If you are pulled over for talking on your phone, you will face serious fines and maybe even end up losing your driver’s license if that was not your first time getting pulled over.